Yes, helpful

 At first, we talked about my life history so we could collect the memories and beliefs that I wanted to work with.
 Then my counselor had to make sure I had enough resources to handle talking about trauma without being overwhelmed.
 Since I was already in a general state of overwhelm, this took months.

 The first time I felt incredibly tired.
 But over the months, I started to feel less tired after each session.
-You usually have weird and a vivid dreams for a few days, as your subconscious is putting those memories into long-term storage.
+You usually have weird and vivid dreams for a few days, as your subconscious is putting those memories into long-term storage.

 When I started trauma therapy I also had a huge crash.
 This was before EMDR even started.
 We were just getting to know each other.
 I don’t know why I had the crash, but my counselor and I both think just opening the door and peaking into trauma contributed.
 I kept going though and am so glad I did.